SuperAIdesu/combat-wombat-bias-in-toxicity/README.md

 ### Train the model

 The embeddings need to be downloaded from [Kaggle](https://www.kaggle.com/datasets/iezepov/gensim-embeddings-dataset) and put into `input/gensim-embeddings-dataset`.
 Then run the `train_lstms.py`, and verify that the model and fitted vectorizer are saved in `models/Notebook_100_5.bin` and `models/char_vectorizer.joblib`.
+The training process should take around 1h.

 ### Reproducing the `lstm_5_targets.csv` (Optional)